OctopusDeploy/blog/blog/2021-07/google-cloud-platform/index.md

 * Connect and authenticate with GCP via a dedicated account type.
 This allows you to centralize and secure your GCP authentication and use it in your deployment and runbooks.
 * Use [gcloud](https://cloud.google.com/sdk/gcloud), the GCP command-line tool, in custom scripts out-of-the-box.
 * Create and tear down GCP infrastructure with [Terraform](https://www.terraform.io/).
-* Store and secure your Docker images within the [Google Container Registry (GCR)](https://cloud.google.com/container-registry).
+* Access Docker images hosted with [Google Container Registry (GCR)](https://cloud.google.com/container-registry).
 * Deploy, scale and manage containerized applications on GCP with Octopus and Kubernetes.

 GCP integration is available in Octopus Deploy 2021.2 and newer.
 Octopus cloud customers are already running this version and on-prem customers can [download it now](https://octopus.com/downloads).

 ## Walk through

-To see this new integration in action, we'll take a look at how to how to add a new Google Cloud account in Octopus and run a `gcloud` script to create a new Kubernetes cluster.
+To see this new integration in action, we'll take a look at how to add a new Google Cloud account in Octopus and run a `gcloud` script to create a new Kubernetes cluster.

 ### Google Cloud accounts